Back to blog

 Share

 Scraping e-commerce websites and product pages is a common practice driven by several key reasons.
+If you're new to web scraping, you can check out our detailed guide on what is web scraping and how to scrape data from a website.
 It enables businesses to conduct market research, monitor prices, enhance product catalogs, generate leads, and aggregate content.
-In this tutorial, you’ll learn how to scrape e-commerce businesses using Python and Oxylabs’ E-Commerce Scraper API.
-The E-Commerce API will help you avoid any antibot protection or CAPTCHA without writing a complex script.
-Let’s get started.
+In this tutorial, you’ll learn how to scrape e-commerce businesses using Python and Oxylabs’ E-Commerce Scraper API (part of Web Scraper API).
+The API will help you avoid any antibot protection or CAPTCHA without writing a complex script.

 1. Project setup